 As she sat down, the male guests gave her a thunderous applause, stamping their feet and crying for more.

-Afterwards she confirmed to the bride’s mother that she would be happy not to challenge the misogynistic practice of having the bride’s father pay for the professional hair and make up for the bridesmaids.
+Afterwards she confirmed to the bride’s mother that she would indeed be more than happy not to challenge the misogynistic practice of having the bride’s father pay for the professional hair and make up for the bridesmaids.

-Before spoiling the moment by inadvertently referring to her as ‘Brandy’.”
+Before spoiling the moment by inadvertently adding, “Thank you, Brandy“.